 What We Know About Lice

-These pests are a common problem with about 6 to 12 million children a year between 3 to 12 years of age picking up a lice infestation.
+These pests are common, with about 6 to 12 million children between 3 to 12 years of age picking up a lice infestation each year.
 Lice are among the top three reasons children miss school.
-Lice that live on people have evolved to be dependent on us for their survival, so they can’t live on your pets.
+Lice that live on people has evolved to depend on us for their survival, so they can’t live on your pets.
 They also can’t survive for long away from the warm, moist environment near the scalp.

 As far as the spread of lice is concerned, they can’t fly or jump, so they need to crawl to get from a kid who’s already infested to your child.
 Also, there’s nothing to be embarrassed about if you find your child has lice.
-They don’t discriminate and are equally happy on clean or dirty hair so hygiene’s got nothing to do with it.
+They don’t discriminate and are equally happy on clean or dirty hair, so hygiene has nothing to do with it.

 How Not to Handle Head Lice